Koredotcom/docs/docs/xo/release-notes/11.x/contact-center-ai.md

 #### Extended Debug Logs API to SmartAssist Channel

-The debug logs API is updated to collect the debug logs of the SmartAssist channel.
+The Debug Logs API has been updated to collect logs for Voice/DTMF interactions and barge-in events within the SmartAssist channel.
 [Learn more :octicons-arrow-right-24:](../../apis/automation/fetch-debug-logs.md)

 <hr>